Ecommerce Content Optimization: How to Beat the Competition

 Short, descriptive content at the top of the page adds context.
 For example, a “Men’s Running Shoes” category might include a short paragraph like: “Check out our selection of lightweight and supportive running shoes, designed for maximum comfort during your workouts.”
 This helps search engines understand what the page is about while giving visitors confidence that they’re in the right place.

-Category pages should also not be very hard to navigate.
+Category page optimization ensures the pages should not be very hard to navigate.
 A size filter, color filter, price filter, etc., would add more user-friendliness to the pages, ensuring that the visitor finds what he or she is looking for quickly enough.
 These optimizations align well with ecommerce CRO services aimed at improving conversions.

 3. Landing Pages